OntoUML/ontouml-models/scripts/process-new-model-submission.md

 ## Automatic commits

-The controller writes only allowlisted generated files, permitted `metadata.yaml` normalization, and `catalog.ttl`.
+The controller writes only allowlisted generated files, permitted `metadata.yaml` and `ontology.json` normalization, and `catalog.ttl`.
 An atomic commit operation requires the PR branch still to have the expected source SHA; concurrent contributor updates are never overwritten.
 A no-op generation creates no commit.
 The final validation dispatch uses the resulting SHA whether or not a commit was necessary.

 For legacy manual runs, commits still occur only when `commit_changes` is `true` and `dry_run` is `false`.
 Review the local/manual diff before committing after any failure.
 Required PR validation must still pass on the resulting head before merge.